-XP4 is based on the original Sky Commander DSC design but with the following important hardware upgrades:
+The Sky Commander XP4, first introduced in 2004 is based on the original design but with the following important upgrades and improvements:

 4 times the internal memory space – 512kB vs 128kB, allowing room for many more objects to be stored, up to approximately 30,000.

 Memory is Flash type – this means it is re-programmable in the unit.
 No need to physically replace an OTP

 (One Time Programmable) EPROM in order to upgrade.
 Connect the XP4 to your PC and run the

 XP4_Boot-Flash_Utility to upgrade.
 Flash memory has virtually unlimited

 Encoder ‘Fast-Tracking’ – This is the first important upgrade supported in version 4.2.
 It allows use of very high resolution encoders, up to 24576 count without the problem of loosing encoder counts if the scope is moved quickly.
 It is also useful on very small scopes that can move quickly.
 This feature operates only while external 12 volt power is applied because it uses more power than an internal 9 volt battery can supply.

 - New custom ABS plastic enclosure with externally accessible battery compartmnet for easy battery replacement.

 At this time the XP4 Boot-Flash Utility is available for download.
 With it you will be able to upgrade to the most recent version (5.03 SP02).
 With this version you will be able to select from a number of astronomical catalogs.